d-markey/squadron/README.md

 an error) for each cancelled task.
 Tasks still pending will fail immediately; tasks already executing when the `cancel()` method is called will either complete (value task) or emit an exception (streaming tasks).

-It should be noted that the current implementation does not notify platform workers about the cancellation.
+It should be noted that implementations relying on `pool.cancel()` will not notify platform workers about the cancellation.
 Tasks that have been assigned to a platform worker will continue executing until they complete.
-As a result, a value task already executing cannot be cancelled: it will complete and return a value.
+As a result, a value task already executing cannot be cancelled this way: it will complete and return a value.
 The situation is slightly different for a streaming task: while it will report cancellation in the main event loop, streaming will continue in the platform worker's event loop.

 ```dart
   final future = pool.execute((w) => w.computeData());